indraasura/The-PM-Book/README.md

 5. At what point of the users' lifecycle must the onbaording be complete?
 6. What actions must your user take regularly to drive growth and revenue?

+### Onboarding never stops
+Onboarding is a continuous process of guiding people towards successful experiences

+New users -> First use features -> Advanced use -> New feature -> Repeat

+1. EFOT - Expose features over time
+    Focus on increasing user interest with time and message impact -> What a feature is, What it does, and what it can the user do now with the feature
+2. Anticipate next questions for enganged users - don't spoon feed the users.
+Instead, center information around the users "intent"
+3. Give help for lost and reluctant users
+4. Help users form useful habits - Focus on making the product an important part of their everyday life
+5. Reativate dormant users
+6. Educate users about new possibilities

+### Know when to reset and when to optimize:

+1. Good performance, little change in product -> *Optimize*
+2. Good performance, lots of change -> *Redesign*
+3. Little performance, lots of change -> *Redesign*
+4. Little performane, little change -> *Redesign*

+Instead of starting from the profitable view of a customer and reverse engineering outcomes, start with the *outcomes a customer wants* while onboarding one

 <hr/>

 ##### Next chapter: [The Golden Circle](Ch2.md)